On the Statistical Complexity of Estimation and Testing under Privacy Constraints: Introduction

 For i.i.d. observations ($\Prob_i = \prob_i^{\otimes n}$), it follows by convexity that for any $(\epsilon,\delta)$-DP mechanism $\mech{M}$ and test function $\Psi: \codom{\mech{M}} \to \{1,2\}$

 This is to be compared to the state of the art lower bound of \citet[Theorem 1]{acharya2021differentially}:

-\Cref{th:lecamdp} gives tighter results with better constants, notably thanks to a different proof technique avoiding some convexity and concentration inequalities.
-While this difference does not change the obtained rates, such an improvement is significant on the resulting sample complexities by a factor $10$ in the exponential.
+\Cref{th:lecamdp} gives tighter results with better constants, notably thanks to a different proof technique avoiding some convexity and concentration inequalities, but also because \citet{acharya2021differentially} did not optimize the constants.
+Indeed, qualitative results and rates of convergence do usually not depend on them.

 We also prove an equivalent for so-called $\rho$-zero concentrated differential privacy (or in short $\rho$-zCDP), which is, to the best of our knowledge, the first successful attempt at doing so. \begin{theorem}[Le Cam for $\rho$-zCDP] If a randomized mechanism $\mech{M}$ satisfies $\rho$-zCDP, then for any test function $\Psi : \codom{\mech{M}} \rightarrow \intslice{1}{N}$ and any probability distributions $\Prob_1$ and $\Prob_2$ on $\set{X}^n$,